Skip to main content

 pub const fn cipher_mode(&self) -> CipherMode

-Cipher mode of the entry’s encryption method.
+Returns the cipher mode of this entry’s encryption method.

 Source